-Current rules around social distancing may make witnessing particularly challenging.
+Current rules around social distancing may make in-person witnessing challenging.
 Consult a solicitor for their advice on what steps you can take.
 It may be possible for a will to be witnessed from the other side of a door, window or from at least 2m distance.
-It’s really important to consider how everyone can be kept at a safe distance from each other, including the handling of documentation.
+It’s important to consider how everyone can be kept at a safe distance from each other, including the handling of documentation.

 Making a will if you have an illness or dementia

 If you can’t sign the will, it can also be signed on your behalf, as long as you’re in the room and it is signed at your direction.
 However, you must have the mental capacity to make the will, otherwise the will is invalid.
 Any will signed on your behalf must contain a clause saying you understood the contents of the will before it was signed.

 If you have a serious illness or a diagnosis of dementia, you can still make a will, but you need to have the mental capacity to make sure it is valid.
 A solicitor should make sure of this, and you may need a medical practitioner’s statement at the time the will is signed, certifying that you understand what you are signing.

 Any amendment to a will is subject to the same conditions as when writing the original.
 If you are making a minor amendment to your will, you can add a supplement, known as a codicil.
 This must be signed and witnessed in the same way as the will, although the witnesses don’t have to be the same as the original ones.